The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 CAR INSURANCE RATES AFTER DUI — BY COMPANY

-All other metrics constant, Liberty Mutual is the cheapest car insurance company after a DUI.
+All other metrics constant, Progressive is the cheapest car insurance company after a DUI.
 It's important to remember that every company charges rating factors differently.
 Your best bet is to look at as many companies to find the one that fits you.

 Your car insurance rate isn’t the only thing that changes after a DUI.
 A citation alters your relationship with your insurance company and your state's DMV.